Özlem Demirel

-Özlem Demirel (born 10 March 1984, in Malatya, Turkey) is a German politician who is currently a serving representative of the party The Left as a Member of the European Parliament.
+Özlem Alev Demirel-Böhlke (born 10 March 1984) is a Turkish-born German politician of Kurdish descent who is currently a serving representative of the party The Left as a Member of the European Parliament.

 Education

 She attended primary and secondary education in Bielefeld and Cologne, and graduated from high school in 2004. she began to study political sciences and history at the University of Bonn.